sigurdkampevold/media_mood/index.markdown

 ## Quotebank

-The Quotebank data set provides quotes in the media from more than a decade.
+The Quotebank data set provides quotations in the media from more than a decade.
 In total, 178 million quotations from 2008 to 2020 are attributed with probable speakers and dates.
 Using machine learning methods, **dlab @ EPFL** has built a framework for recognizing and attributing quotations from media articles, thus building the data set.
-However, we have only utilized quotes from 2015 to 2020, distributed through the years as in the following diagram:
+However, we have only utilized quotations from 2015 to 2020, distributed through the years as in the following diagram:

 {% include_relative /_plots/line_dig.html %}